zaal6739/10-liri-node-app/README.md

 'do-what-it-says'

--This command will read a text file containing any of the previous command and will return all of the required information to the terminal.
+-This command will read a text file containing any of the previous commands and will return all of the required information to the terminal.